February 05, 2009

 Within the food industry, there are natural and organic food manufacturers as well as those that are quasi organic.
 Consumers of organic or natural foods are, in many cases, offended at the direction the movement has gone.
 The "big boys" such as General Mills, Kraft, Wal-Mart and others have joined the movement because they see markets for the products.
 Growth in this segment has exceeded 10% per annum for the past decade.

-In developed countries, issues that affect the environment have become an essential element to food manufacturers.
-It affects food, packaging, energy systems and attitudes.
+Issues that affect the environment have become essential to food manufacturers.
+Such concerns involve food, packaging, energy systems and attitudes.
 It involves recycling, reuse, choice, image, sustainability, economics, education and even ecoterrorism.

 FOOD AND BEVERAGES.
 Organic food sales have steadily increased during the past decade.
-This signals a commitment on all levels of the food chain to the April May June 2008 movement.
-Growers, poultry and meat producers and dairies must take steps to ensure that what they produce meets the criteria established for organic foods and ingredients in their markets.
+This signals a commitment on all levels of the food chain to the movement.
+Growers, bakers and dairies must take steps to ensure that what they produce meets the criteria established for organic foods and ingredients in their markets.

-Reviewing current and projected sales of organic foods and beverages (See "Organic Food and Beverage Market," Page 12), Europe is the leader in organic food consumption.
-However, the US Agency for International Development and non-government organizations from Europe have been quite active in developing nations on the African continent and elsewhere to create and implement organic farming operations as a means for building value-added exports.
+Reviewing current and projected sales of organic foods and beverages Europe is the leader in organic food consumption.
+However, the US Agency for International Development and nongovernment organizations from Europe have been quite active in developing nations on the African continent and elsewhere to create and implement organic farming operations as a means for building value-added exports.
 These and other growers must meet the European standards for organic and be certified to ensure they are using good agricultural practices to assure food safety.

 The driving force behind the growth of organic foods is the belief they are healthier and better for you.
 This is especially true among women shopping for their families.
 Issues such as producing without pesticides and hormones play a major role in people’s decisions to buy organic.
-It is also a sign of the influence of organic foods advocates on well-educated persons in Europe and elsewhere.
+It is also a sign of the influence of organic foods advocates on well-educated persons.
 Many seem to believe that conventionally produced products are "loaded" with pesticides, hormones and chemicals.

 There has been a greater push throughout the world to ensure that food packaging is reused.
 Europe is again the leader in this area.
 German packaging regulations are designed to ensure that most packaging is reused.
 The German laws were implemented in three phases during the early 1990s and updated and enhanced throughout the decade.